Stefan-Brewer/Google-Cybersecurity-Course/Notes 8 - Prepare for Cybersecurity Jobs.md

-# Consolidated Cybersecurity Study Notes
+# Course 8: Put It to Work: Prepare for Cybersecurity Jobs

 ## Core Cybersecurity Concepts